OzoneAsai/slide-local-clock/README.md

 ### Building a single executable

-Use the provided helper scripts to build for your platform:
+Use the provided helper scripts to build a portable executable:

 ```
-./compile.sh     # Linux/macOS
+./compile.sh     # Linux/macOS (produces an AppImage)
 ```

 On Windows run:

 ```
-compile.bat
+compile.bat      # Windows (produces a portable .exe)
 ```

 After building, copy your images into the `static` folder beside the generated